Brad Galli: Career

+Galli anchored WXYZ's 4pm news program, called The Now Detroit, from 2014 to 2015, before returning to the sports team to anchor and work as the sports director.

-Brad was named Sportscaster of the Year in Michigan by the National Sports Media Association for 2018 and 2021.
-He earned an Emmy in 2016 for Excellence in Sports Anchoring in Michigan by the National Academy of Television Arts and Sciences.
+Galli was named Sportscaster of the Year in Michigan by the National Sports Media Association for 2018, 2021, and 2025.
+He earned an Emmy Award in 2016 for Excellence in Sports Anchoring in Michigan by the National Academy of Television Arts and Sciences.
 He won his first Emmy in 2014 for Excellence in Sports Reporting, and won again in 2016 for Excellence in Sports Anchoring.

 Galli conducted weekly interviews with Jim Harbaugh for all nine seasons of the head coach's time at Michigan.
 His coverage of Michigan's 2023 national championship warranted millions of views on social media, notably including an interview with Jack and Jackie Harbaugh, Jim's parents, at the Rose Bowl.
 During the 2017 and 2018 football seasons, he hosted Inside Michigan Football with Jim Harbaugh on IMG Radio, the school's official, weekly radio show.

-He anchored WXYZ's 4 p.m. news program, called The Now Detroit, from 2014–15, before returning to the sports team to anchor and work as the sports director.